resource0x/concert0x/README.md

 - if you have dumb MIDI keyboard, select it in "MIDI in", and then select "built-in" from 'MIDI out menu'.
 Set 'echo on'

 - if you don't want to hear your partner's playing (for some or other reason), select 'none' from MIDI out menu.
 But if your device is a dummy keyboard, you won't hear yourself either.
-This can be a preferred choice for beginner musicians.

 ## Logging in